nicolofrison/academy/README.md

 ## Database
 The database has to be initialized before using the app.
 It has to be MySQL.
+You can use the `docker-compose` in the main folder to make a mysql db up and running.
+Remember to copy the settings of the database from the `docker-compose` to the backend `.env`

 ## Backend
 1. Go inside the `backend` folder